Beyond Literal Mapping: Benchmarking and Improving Non-Literal Translation Evaluation: Experiments

-The experimental results are shown in Table \ref{tab:main_results}. \paragraph{Reference-based Metrics.} The gold-standard reference essentially introduces the necessary semantic correspondences for non-literal expressions, thereby allowing the metrics to maintain a certain level of reliability.
+\paragraph{Reference-based Metrics.} The gold-standard reference essentially introduces the necessary semantic correspondences for non-literal expressions, thereby allowing the metrics to maintain a certain level of reliability.
+As observed in Table \ref{tab:main_results}, methods within this category perform competitively, with COMET achieving the highest meta score (69.0) among reference-based metrics.

-\paragraph{Breakdown of Reference-free (QE) Metrics.} Most QE models rely on pre-trained multilingual encoders, which are primarily trained on literal or formal corpora, and cannot verify the quality of non-literal translation, leading to a significant performance breakdown.
+\paragraph{Breakdown of Reference-free (QE) Metrics.} Most QE models rely on pre-trained multilingual encoders, which are primarily trained on literal or formal corpora, and cannot verify the quality of non-literal translation.
+As clearly reflected in Table \ref{tab:main_results}, this leads to a significant performance breakdown: QE metrics yield the lowest meta scores overall (ranging from 31.9 to 42.8).

 \paragraph{The Power of Semantic Interpretation in LLM-as-a-Judge.} LLM-as-a-Judge paradigms demonstrate remarkable human alignment even without access to gold-standard references.
+For instance, GEMBA-DA achieves a strong meta score of 77.2 in Table \ref{tab:main_results}.
 This efficacy stems from the inherent capability of LLMs to perform deep semantic interpretation.
-RATE further enhance the performance by dynamically invoking the sub-agents, achieving the highest meta score among all evaluation methods.
+RATE further enhances the performance by dynamically invoking the sub-agents, and achieves the highest meta score of 80.4 among all evaluation methods.

+The additional experimental results on system-level Soft Pairwise Accuracy (SPA) are shown in Appendix \ref{sec:appendix_spa}, further demonstrating the effectiveness of RATE in providing reliable system-level rankings for non-literal translations.